Nonparametric and Regularized Dynamical Wasserstein Barycenters for Sequential Observations: Non-Parametric and Regularized Dynamical Wasserstein Barycenters

 As seen in our windowing simulations in Sec.~\ref{sec:Windowing}, even in a simple case, estimating a dynamically evolving distribution with a window of samples is a challenging problem.
 The ambiguities identified in our experiments in Sec.~\ref{sec:Windowing} may cause the learned latent state to vary greatly even if the system is constant or gradually evolving.
-Therefore, to limit its variability, we propose a regularizer that penalizes the squared distance between successive latent states $d^2(\xmb_i, \xmb_{i+1})$.
-Since $\xmb_i \in \Delta^K$, we consider distance measures well suited to the simplex \cite{martin-fernandez_measures_1998}.
-While many such simplex distance may be chosen, for the purpose of this work, we choose this distance to be the Bhattacharrya-arccos \cite{astrom_image_2017}.
-Thus, this regularizer penalizes the total length of the latent state trajectory on the simplex according this distance metric,
+Therefore, to limit its variability, we propose a regularizer that penalizes the sum of the squared distances, $d^2(\xmb_i, \xmb_{i+1})$, between successive latent states for a suitable distance $d$ on the simplex \cite{martin-fernandez_measures_1998}.
+While several choices are possible, for the purpose of this work, we choose the Bhattacharrya-arccos distance \cite{astrom_image_2017}, one that is bounded and differentiable.
+We discuss alternative distances in Appendix~ \ref{sec:Appendix:SimplexDistances}.
+Thus, this regularizer penalizes the total length of the latent state trajectory on the simplex according to